 In the golden age, Lois was featured as an aggressive, career minded reporter.
 Although it was uncommon to have a woman in such a prominent role in society such as a journalist.

 In the modern age, following the reboot of most of the DC Universe, after Crisis on Infinite Earths, Lois’ character was once again given a different focus.
 Lois was portrayed as a tough-as-nails reporter who rarely needed rescuing.
 She was depicted as strong, opinionated, yet sensitive.
 An independent woman interested in a career.
-Lois eventually became romantically involved with Clark, and after Clark proposes and reveals to her that he is Superman, she accepts and marries him in the December 1996 special Superman: The Wedding Album Superman (though in keeping with the style of modern comics, the wedding was treated as much more of a company event than previously).
+Lois eventually became romantically involved with Clark, and after Clark proposes and reveals to her that he is Superman, she accepts and marries him in the December 1996 special Superman: The Wedding Album Superman.
 Clark and Lois also had a wedding ceremony in the television series Lois & Clark: The New Adventures of Superman, which coincide with the wedding in comics.

 Major Story Arcs

-In the silver age, Lois was given her own series, Superman's Girl Friend, Lois Lane.
-The stories focuses on Lois's adventures and her romance with Superman or others.
-As romance style comics were a popular genre during this period.
+In the silver age, Lois became the protagonist of her own series, Superman's Girl Friend, Lois Lane.
+The stories focusing on her solo adventures and romance.

 In the bronze age, Lois had a solo stories in Superman Family, where she regularly battled criminals.
 It was also in this time frame that Lois was married to Superman for the first time, this event take place on Earth-Two.